Jump Start - summer programme for new students

 Still doing NCEA - you register first to hold your spot

-If you're still finishing your last year of school, all you need to do is register for Jump Start and we'll confirm your place after NCEA (or its equivalent) results are released in January 2020.
+If you're still finishing your last year of school, all you need to do is register for Jump Start (from October 2020) and we'll confirm your place after NCEA (or its equivalent) results are released in January 2021.
 You do need to achieve University Entrance (UE) to be accepted on to the Jump Start programme.

 What if I will be studying on the Tauranga campus?

-In 2020 we are offering 1 paper on the Tauranga campus: Writing for Academic Success, WRITE100-20X (TGA).
+In 2021 we will offer some Tauranga campus paper options - these are yet to be confirmed.
 If you would like to take one of the Hamilton papers on offer, you have the option to stay in one of our Halls of Residence over the programme (See Accommodation Costs, in the Costs section).

 What if I am don't live near the campus my Jump Start paper is offered at?